TARGET PRODUCT PROFILE (TPP)

 Our goal is to develop broad-spectrum Antibiotic Resistance Breakers (ARBs) that overcome many of these mechanisms of resistance

-Antibiotic Research UK is focused initially on developing ARB candidate drugs that are able to overcome the diverse mechanisms of resistance that have appeared to our major antibiotic classes.
-By selecting ARBs from current approved non-antibiotic drugs, clinical development can be much more rapid and lower risk than use of totally new molecules.
+Antibiotic Research UK is focused initially on developing combination antibiotic therapies as well as ARB candidate drugs that are able to overcome the diverse mechanisms of resistance that have appeared to our major antibiotic classes.
+By selecting combinations and ARBs from current approved non-antibiotic drugs, clinical development can be much more rapid and lower risk than use of totally new molecules.

 The validity of the antibiotic resistance breaker concept has been long proven with beta-lactamase inhibitor combinations, such as co-amoxiclav (amoxycillin plus clavulanic acid) and piperacillin-tazobactam; as testament to this successful strategy, several others are being developed currently.
 However, beta-lactamase inhibition alone may not solve the MDR Gram-negative problem.
 Broad-spectrum ARBs are required that can protect antibiotics classes other than beta-lactams.
 One ARB may be able to resuscitate several different classes of antibiotic, but not all of them.
 So more than one ARB will likely be required.
 We intend to bring three into clinical use during the 2020s.